sevidmusic/Roady/README.md

 Foo Position: 0
 Bar Position: 0.1
 Baz Position: 0.2

+# Define the App's Responses and Global Responses

 Responses and GlobalResponses are defined in the App Package's Responses.sh configuration script.